How To Invest In Stocks

 Robo-Advisors

-Robo-advisors have become a favorite among novice investors because of their simplicity and ease of use.
-Some of the top choices are services like Betterment, Wealthfront, and M1 Finance.
+Robo-advisors have gained popularity among beginning investors due to their simplicity and user-friendly interfaces.
+Leading services include Betterment, Wealthfront, and M1 Finance.

-For example, you could set up an IRA (individual retirement account) with any financial service provider of your choice (such as a broker or robo-advisor) and buy individual stocks as part of your retirement nest egg.
+You can establish an IRA (individual retirement account) with any financial provider and purchase individual stocks as part of your retirement savings strategy.

 Mutual Funds